eclipse-sumo/sumo/docs/web/docs/Simulation/Output/Collisions.md

 - collision: rear collision (leader vehicle is the victim)
 - frontal: collision will driving through the opposite direction lane (the vehicle using the opposite direction lane is the collider)
+- junction: collision between vehicles on a junction.
+Collider and Victim are assigned arbitrarily.
 - sharedLane: collision between vehicle and person on the same lane.
 The person is always the victim
 - crossing: collision between vehicle and person on a pedestrian crossing.
 The person is always the victim
 - walkingarea: collision between vehicle and person on a walkingarea.
 The person is always the victim
-- junction: other collision between vehicle and person on a junction.
+- junctionPedestrian: other collision between vehicle and person on a junction.
 The person is always the victim